oasis-open/openc2-jadn-software/examples/README.md

 **API Flat:** Some developers may find it more convenient to work with flattened data values, e.g. a dictionary containing only primitive data values instead of a dictionary containing nested complex data.
-The JAEN package includes routines `flatten` and `fluff` to convert between structured and flat Python API values.
+The JADN package includes routines `flatten` and `fluff` to convert between structured and flat Python API values.

 **JSON-concise:** A message format shown primarily to illustrate how positional encoding eliminates the need to transmit dictionary keys with every message.
 This format produces messages intermediate